How to become a Chinese Translator?

 Translation involves changing written texts, while interpretation focuses on spoken language.
 Hence, the roles of translators and interpreters are distinct.

-You will see an interpreter with a foreigner when they speak on official business.
+You will see an interpreter present when a foreigner speaks on official business.
 Yet, successful verbal dialogues can sometimes occur when the language barrier is removed.

 It is more difficult to interpret someone’s speech because you need to know what they’re saying in their language.
 So, after that, speak in a language different from the original speaker’s.

-As you’d expect, interpreters make more than translators because of job difficulties and the work’s requirement of accuracy and proactiveness.
+As you’d expect, interpreters make more than translators because of job difficulties and the work’s requirement of accuracy and proactivity.

 Types of translation